 Who can use Barclays Mobile Banking?

-You must be aged 16 or over and have a Barclays current account.
+- You must be aged 16 or over and have a Barclays current account or savings account.
 If you're aged 11-15 years, you can use another version of the app

 The devices it works on

-At the moment, the app works on Android 4.0, iOS 8.0 or later, BlackBerry 5.0 and Windows Phone 8.0 or above (we update these regularly).
+- At the moment, the app works: on Android 4.0, iOS 8.0 or later, and Windows Phone 8.0 or above (we update these regularly).
 There are different features depending on your phone or tablet, operating system or version of the app you have.

 What does it cost?

-- If you are a business customer, we may charge you for certain transactions – depending on the tariff you've chosen.
-All tariff information is available on http://www.barclays.co.uk/ImportantInformation/Ratesandcharges/P1242559944567
+- If you're a business customer, we may charge you for certain transactions – depending on the tariff you've chosen.
+All tariff information is available at http://www.barclays.co.uk/ImportantInformation/Ratesandcharges/P1242559944567